CSCfi/fairdata-etsin-qvain/README.md

-# etsin-finder
+# fairdata-etsin-qvain

 This repository contains code for the Fairdata platforms Etsin and Qvain.
 This repository has been developed using React, MobX, and Flask.

 ## Development setup

-This repository functions as part of the Etsin-Qvain setup, together with `etsin-finder-search` (github.com/CSCfi/etsin-finder-search).
+This repository functions as part of the Etsin-Qvain setup, together with `fairdata-etsin-search` (github.com/CSCfi/etsin-finder-search).

-For a development setup of Etsin-Qvain using Docker, see repository https://gitlab.ci.csc.fi/fairdata/fairdata-docker
+For a development setup of Etsin-Qvain using Docker, see repository https://gitlab.ci.csc.fi/fairdata/fairdata-secrets

 # Updating docker images